 Nothing Beats a Personal Approach

 A face-to-face conversation is priceless.
 You elicit spontaneous reactions from the other person and determine their mood from their body language alone.
 People crave real interactions, and many outbound tactics provide that.

 Think about it this way: if you own a bakery, it’s probably a good idea to stand outside and offer free samples to passersby.
-You’ll likely find plenty of new customers who love your products and are happy to tell their friend and families about it.
+You’ll likely find plenty of new customers who love your products and are happy to tell their friends and families about them.
 This is the nature of outbound.
 You’re not expecting customers to find you by chance; you’re actively building exposure.